Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 state ((string))
 :   The state of the product.
 One of `ok`, `needs_analysis`, or `needs_indexing`.
 The product will progressively change state when created or updated. external_id ((string))
-:   Vendor given identifier field, useful for correlating the product listing with an external system for synchronization or other integrations. sku ((string))
+:   Vendor given identifier field, useful for correlating the product listing with an external system for synchronization or other integrations.
+For example, products originating from the Okanjo Marketplace will have `external_id` set to the numeric product id. sku ((string))
 :   Vendor given stock keeping unit. name ((required))((string))